 Selling A House Before Probate

-Many residents of Upstate and Midland counties as well as the entire state of South Carolina for that matter, find themselves looking for information about how to sell an inherited house before probate.
-This is either because they have inherited a house through a will or have been named as executor in this document.
+Many residents across the entire state of South Carolina especially in the Upstate and Midland counties, find themselves looking for information about how to sell an inherited house before probate.
+This is either because they have inherited a house through a will or have been named as executor of the estate.

-This is a situation that raises the need to find answers to several important questions.
+This is a situation that raises several important questions and the need to find answers.
 One of those important questions is “can you sell a house before probate is granted?”

 Can You Sell An Inherited House Before Probate?